Allocators are used to automatically assign a known value to a variable, or to assign the value of one variable to another variable.

 To create an Allocator:

-- From the Interaction map, hover over the relevant page and select Navigation Logic>Allocator.
+- From the Flow map, hover over the relevant page and select Navigation Logic>Allocator.
 The Allocator Editor opens.

 - In the Allocation Name field, enter a unique name for the allocator.